hi-primus/optimus/docs/source/index.rst

 .. _Optimus: https://hioptimus.com

-Prepare, process and explore your Big Data with fastest open source library on the planet using Apache Spark and Python (PySpark).
+Prepare, process and explore your Big Data with fastest open source library on the planet using Python.

 .. toctree::
    :maxdepth: 2